 Braking and Corner Clinic

-A majority of motorcycle accidents happen due to improper braking and cornering.
+A majority of motorcycle crashes happen due to improper braking and cornering.
 This five-hour course is designed to improve your braking and cornering to give you the confidence you need in an emergency situation.
 The clinic is for riders with current street-riding experience, and it takes place on-cycle.
 No classroom work or testing is required to successfully complete this training.
 To take this course, you’re required to bring: